 Here are a few great Seattle and Portland-based restaurants offering locally-sourced, healthy and delicious brunch spreads:

-Portage Bay Café: Now with three locations in Seattle, this 100 percent organic casual brunch spot has a cult following, namely for its “toppings bar” where you can load up on fresh berries, peaches, nuts and cream.
+Portage Bay Café: With multiple locations in Seattle, this 100 percent organic casual brunch spot has a cult following, namely for its “toppings bar” where you can load up on fresh berries, peaches, nuts and cream.